 Admission

-The candidates for admission to the program must hold at least a recognized equivalent university degree (B.Sc.) in a relevant field of science or engineering.
-The candidates can submit a formal request to one or more Departments electronically within specified deadlines (twice a year).
-The applications are evaluated and approved by the Board of the Department to which the application was submitted.
-In addition to the essentials , the selection of students is based on the following criteria:
+Candidates for admission to the program must hold at least a university degree, awarded by an accredited institution in the country where it operates, or a degree recognized as equivalent to a university degree by the Cyprus Council for the Recognition of Higher Education Qualifications (KY.S.A.T.S), in a relevant field of science or engineering.
+Applicants may submit a formal request to one or more Departments, School of Postgraduate Studies within specified deadlines (twice a year).
+Applications are evaluated and approved by the Board of the respective Department.
+Beyond the basic admission criteria student selection is also based on the following:

-- Quality of the candidate’s academic career, both in-depth and in breadth, and past achievements in his/her Undergraduate or Graduate studies.
+- The quality of the candidate’s academic background, in both depth and breadth, as well as past achievements undergraduate or graduate studies.

-- Indications of capability in implementing existing and developing innovative technologies in the proposed study area.
-Moreover, for admission to the Master of Science Program MSc program, the candidate students must indicate their ability to do substantial research in the proposed field of study.
+Moreover, for admission to the Master of Science Program, candidates must demonstrate their ability to conduct substantial research in the proposed field of study.

-The program's main objective is to ensure that all the students will receive adequate and appropriate advising support throughout their studies.
-The advisory program is fulfilled by:
+The main objective of the program is to ensure that all students will receive adequate and appropriate support throughout their studies.
+The advisory program consist of:

-· Academic Supervisor: Upon admission to the program and before the first day of registration, every student is assigned an academic supervisor, the representative of his/her Department in the interdepartmental committee of the program.
-The student can find the relevant information after registration in the banner system.
-The academic supervisor meets with the student before the first registration to plan the first semester of studies, helps the student select courses appropriately and oversees his/her academic progress with regular meetings, beginning, end and/or during the semester.
-The first meeting occurs at the "New Student Introductory Day" the week of registration.
-All students and academic advisors are present at the meeting.
+- Academic Supervisor: Upon admission to the program and before the first day of registration, each student is assigned an academic supervisor, who is the representative of his/her Department on the interdepartmental committee of the program.
+Students can access relevant information in the Banner system, after completing their registration.
+The academic supervisor meets with the student before the first registration to plan the first semester of studies, assist in course selection and oversee academic progress through regular meetings at the beginning, end, and/or during the semester.
+The first meeting takes place at the “New Student Introductory Day” held during the week of registration, where all Students Academic Advisors are present.

-· Research Advisor: (this concerns only students who are admitted to the program Master of Science MSc).
-The student must determine a research advisor to carry out his/her thesis research.
-The research advisor may be a person other than his / her academic advisor.
-The selection of a research advisor is recommended to be a product of consultation between students and a faculty member that his/her research interests are focused on energy.
-The Research Advisor may come from any of the school departments, regardless of the student's department of enrollment.
-A suitable and specific thesis topic will be agreed upon in collaboration with the research advisor.
-After submitting and approving the thesis proposal, the student must form the thesis committee in collaboration with the research advisor.
+- Research Advisor: (this applies only to students admitted to the Master of Science (MSc.) program).
+To carry out their thesis research, students must select a research advisor, who may be different from their academic advisor.
+It is advisable that the selection of a research advisor be the result of consultation between students and a faculty member that his/her research interests are focused on energy.
+The Research Advisor may come from any Department within the Faculty, regardless of the students’ Department of enrollment.
+In collaboration with the research advisor, a suitable and specific thesis topic must be determined.
+Following the submission and approval of the thesis proposal, the student, in collaboration with the research advisor, must form the thesis committee.

-Students who fulfil the program's requirements are awarded the title of Master’s from the department from which they have been accepted.
-The postgraduate program in Energy Technologies and Sustainable Design has been developed based on the ECTS system after evaluating the individual workload for each course activity to determine the total credits of each course.
+Students that fulfill the requirements of the program are awarded a master’s degree from the department to which they have been accepted.
+The postgraduate program in Energy Technologies and Sustainable Design is structured according to the ECTS system, with each course’s total cred- its determined by separately evaluating the individual workload for each activity.
 Each ECTS credit corresponds to a workload of 25-30 hours.

-Calculating the credits for each offered course can be described by the following example.
-If the students choose the course ARH 538 “Environmental Building Design”, the required weekly workload includes 3 hours of teaching, including exercises, no hour of lab and 12 hours of homework.
-Therefore, in total, in one semester, with 13 weeks of teaching, and 1 week of study and preparation for the exams, the following workload is required:
+The calculation of credits for each course can be illustrated by the following example.
+If students choose the course ARH 538 “Environmental Building Design”, the required weekly workload includes: 3 hours of teaching (including exercises), no lab hours and 12 hours of homework.
+Therefore, for one semester consisting of 13 weeks of teaching, and 1 week of study and preparation for the exams, the total workload is as follows:

 - Teaching : 3 x 13 = 39 hours